BennettElisa/fourCards-featureSection/README.md

-# Frontend Mentor Challenge - Four card feature section
+# Frontend Mentor Challenge

-## Hello! 👋
+## Hello, Hola! 👋

-Thanks for checking out my "Four cards feature section web design".
+Thanks for checking out my "Four cards feature section" web design.
 I used a FrontEnd Mentor challenge to create this four card freature section.
-I would recommend this challenge if you already feel comfortable with HTML and CSS skills, but not as a starting challenge if your a newie.
+I would recommend this challenge if you already feel comfortable with HTML and CSS skills, but not as a starting challenge if your a newbie.
 Some essential skills for this challenge include knowledge of CSS Flexbox, div elements, padding, margins and box shadows.
-I think this is a great challenge to apply and check out your CSS Flexbox skills as well as enhance your CSS styling.
+I think this is a great challenge to test your CSS Flexbox skills as well as enhance your CSS styling.
 It's also a great way to drill down on thinking about div containers and how to use them to your advantage when spliting up the content.

 **Personal Experience Suggestions:**
 I would encourage you create a wireframe of the design related to how your div containers will divide up all the content.
 Another suggestion is to think about the cards horizontially and vertically.